compono/idibu-api/api-v3/sender-tags.md

 	<li>
 		All quota assignments are honored after a profiles is created, loaded or if it&#39;s team is changed.</li>
 </ul>
+<a href = "https://github.com/oneworldmarket/idibu-api/blob/master/api-v3/jobidvsjobref.md">Next article tells you about the difference between idibu id and client reference.</a>
 <p>&nbsp;</p>